This website may contain affiliate links and we may be compensated (at no cost to you!).

 With any population growth comes “the sprawl”.
 The towns are getting bigger and bigger with more infrastructure and less nature.

-With more people comes more crowds and traffic to contend.
-This also means an increase of trash, pollution, and longer commutes.
+With more people comes more crowds and traffic to contend with, as well as an increase of trash, pollution, and longer commutes.

 9. It’s easy to feel like a local